 If I’m in need of a blowout I always call on DreamDry.
 They have the ability of always giving me the beach waves I want and if the time is right you can even sip on champagne while getting said blowout.
 There are multiple locations around the city where you can book an appointment.

-I get my hair cut and colored at the Flatiron location of this hair salon.
-It’s small and intimate and I’ve always had a good experience.
-I see Francesca for my color and Nick for my cut – they are my dream team!
+I get my hair cut and colored at this Flatiron salon where I followed my colorist and stylist over from Warren Tricomi when their nearby location closed.
+I see Francesca for my color and Nick for my cut – they are my dream team and I’ve been a client of theirs for over six years.

 This is my favorite spot to get a massage.
 I had found it on Yelp thanks to all the rave reviews and it was very deserving.
 I’ve liked nearly every masseuse I’ve seen here and always look forward to the massages that are more body work than relaxing.
 (If I’m paying for a massage I want it to really get at the spots I’m feeling stress and aches.)
 Due to a landlord issue they had to move to a smaller space in 2018 but the masseuses are mostly the same.